-- Grades will be based on students' execution of the 7 assignments.
-Programming assignment will be judged on understanding the algorithms, code design, and program documentation.
-Summaries will be judged on being concise and accurate.
-[100 points each] - Either two students or a single student will work on a project on their own during the last few weeks of the semester and give a short presentation of their work during the last two classes periods.
-I expect that group projects are twice as large as single student projects [100 points for the report and 100 points for the presentation] - There will be no midterm and no final exam, the project substitutes for a final examination.
-The total number of points is 900.
+- Grades will be based on students' execution of the 5 (programming) assignments, each of which involves understanding the algorithms, code design, and program documentation [100 points each] - Either two students or a single student will work on a project on their own during the last 4 weeks of the semester and give a short presentation of their work during the last second two classes periods.
+I expect that group projects are twice as large as single student projects [100 points for the report and 100 points for the presentation] - We will have a theory test on November 7th (midterm).
+[100 points] - There will be no final exam, the project substitutes for a final examination.
+The total number of points is 800.

-A graduate student who accumulates 90% or more of the possible 900 points will receive a grade of "A", a student who accumulates between 80% and 89% of the possible points will receive a grade of "B", a student who accumulates between 70% and 79% of the possible points will receive a grade of "C", a student who accumulates between 60% and 69% of the possible points will receive a grade of "D", and a student who accumulates less than 60% of the possible points will receive a grade of "F".
+A student who accumulates 90% or more of the possible points will receive a grade of "A", a student who accumulates between 80% and 89% of the possible points will receive a grade of "B", a student who accumulates between 70% and 79% of the possible points will receive a grade of "C", a student who accumulates between 60% and 69% of the possible points will receive a grade of "D", and a student who accumulates less than 60% of the possible points will receive a grade of "F".